python/mypy/docs/source/error_code_list.rst

 Mypy checks that an overridden method or attribute is compatible with the base class.
-A method in a subclass must accept all arguments that the base class method accepts, and the return type must conform to the return type in the base class.
+A method in a subclass must accept all arguments that the base class method accepts, and the return type must conform to the return type in the base class (Liskov substitution principle).

 Argument typess can be more general is a subclass (i.e., they can vary contravariantly).
-Return type can be narrowed in a subclass (i.e., it can vary covariantly).
-It's okay to define additional arguments in a subclass method, as long all extra arguments can be left out.
+The return type can be narrowed in a subclass (i.e., it can vary covariantly).
+It's okay to define additional arguments in a subclass method, as long all extra arguments have default values or can be left out.

 Example: